netbox-community/go-netbox/docs/Token.md

 ### NewToken

-`func NewToken(id int32, url string, display string, user User, created time.Time, ) *Token`
+`func NewToken(id int32, url string, display string, user BriefUser, created time.Time, ) *Token`

 NewToken instantiates a new Token object
 This constructor will assign default values to properties that have it defined,